samsquire/ideas2/README.md

 # 69. IT design software

 Active network design software.
-Build an AWS network with a GUI and render to Terraform.
+Build an AWS network with a network designer GUI and render to Terraform.

-# 70.
+# 70. Work spreadsheet

+I want to allocate computing resources to different purposes.
+I'd like a GUI like spreadsheet that lets me produce workloads for my computer.

+# 71.